Retail sales in May slip 0.3% amid surging inflation

 Russia’s invasion of Ukraine has worsened global food and energy prices.
 Extreme lockdowns in China over COVID-19 worsened supply shortages.

-On Wednesday, the Fed is set to raise its benchmark interest rate, which affects many consumer and business loans, by as much as three-quarters of a percentage point.
-That would be the Fed’s largest rate hike since 1994, and it could herald the start of a period of especially aggressive credit tightening by the central bank — and with it, a higher risk of recession.
+On Wednesday, the Fed raised its benchmark interest rate, which affects many consumer and business loans, by three-quarters of a percentage point.
+That marks the Fed’s largest rate hike since 1994, and it signaled more large rate increases to come that would raise the risk of another recession.

 Sal Guatieri, senior economist at BMO Capital Markets Economics, said the weak retail sales report likely won’t influence the Fed, as it will need to see a “sustained period of weakness in domestic demand and likely labor markets before breathing a sigh of relief on the inflation front.”